 That’s not to say refinancing is not the best decision.
 Finding ways to reducing debt, save money, build equity, and eliminate a mortgage payment is what savvy homeowners do.
 Make sure that your actions to refinance does not work against you buy, reducing your equity in the home.
 If you need help understanding if you can save money by refinancing, check out our calculator here.

 IV.
-Questions to Ask Before Applying for a Mortgage
+Mortgage FAQ: Questions to Ask Before Applying for a Mortgage

 1. How much mortgage can I afford?